mainmatter/ember-simple-auth/packages/ember-simple-auth-oauth2/README.md

 ### Compatible Middlewares

-There are lots of middlewares for different server stacks that support OAuth 2.0 and the _"Resource Owner Password Credentials Grant Type"_ and that can be used with this library:
+There are lots of middlewares for different server stacks that support OAuth 2.0 and the _"Resource Owner Password Credentials Grant Type"_ and that work with this library:

 #### Ruby